chef-boneyard/chef-rfc/rfc100-resource-lifecycle.md

 #### Development Process

+- The developer working on the resource will state so in the ticket and the ticket will be assigned to them.
 - All development must take place initially in a cookbook.
   - If an existing cookbook exists for the resource the resource must be updated there to the final design before inclusion in the chef-client.
   - If writing a new resource create a cookbook just for the resource to provide backwards compatibility for users on previous chef-client versions.